Moremar/IT_tutorials/Kafka/README.md

 - `acks=1` : the producer waits for the ack from the leader broker (rare data loss)
 - `acks=all` : the producer waits for the ack from the leader and all replicas (no data loss)

+Producers retry to send messages when they get an exception, until their timeout is reached (`delivery.timeout.ms` property defaulting to 2min).

+Kafka supports idempotent producers, when we use them Kafka recognizes a duplicate if it receives one and does not commit it again.
+Idempotent producers are the default from Kafka 3.0.

 ### Kafka Messages